igsr/gca_1000genomes_website/help.md

 #[API](/docs)

 You can use the public IGSR API to query samples, populations, data collections, analysis groups and files.
-See the [APIdocumentation](/docs) for available endpoints and example requests.
+See the [API documentation](/docs) for available endpoints and example requests.

 #[Downloading data](/data#download)